WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/email_acknowledgement.md

 Hi All,

+Thank you for your submission to the WEHI Student Internship Program.
+Because this is a popular program it is difficult to reach out to everyone with a one-on-one interview.

-I will be calling you by mobile phone over the next week to get a better understanding of projects that fit your interests and career aspirations.
+If you are granted an interview, I will be calling you by mobile phone over the next week to get a better understanding of projects that fit your interests and career aspirations.
 Please let me know if you need to make other arrangements as I can be flexible.

+If you are not granted an interview, I will let you know as soon as I can by email.

 If I am calling and it is a bad time, don’t answer.
 I can leave a message and call back later.